Skip to main content

 Share:

-It's a Wednesday evening and you've just remembered: the permission slip for Emma's school trip was due today.
-You saw the email.
+It's Wednesday evening and you've just remembered: the permission slip for Emma's school trip was due today.
+You saw the email last week.
 You meant to deal with it.
-You didn't.
+You opened it, thought "I'll sort that later," and it disappeared into the scroll.

 Step 1: Create a "Family Action" Label

-In Gmail, create a label called "Family Action" (or "Orbitra Home" if you use the app).
-Any email that requires an action — a reply, a form, a payment, a response — gets this label immediately when you read it.
+In Gmail, create a label called "Family Action."
+Any email that requires a response, a form submission, a payment, or a reply gets this label immediately when you read it.
+Don't deliberate — if action is needed, label it.

-This one habit transforms your inbox from a graveyard of forgotten actions to a clear signal system.
+This one habit transforms your inbox from a graveyard of forgotten actions into a clear signal system.
+Your "Family Action" label becomes your real family to-do list.

 Step 2: Process, Don't Just Read